 We’re all eager to start them.
 We want our own public space in the sun to share our personal trivia or our hopes and dreams.
 Millions of blogs attest to that fact.
 But what happens when the enthusiasm fades, a blogger moves to another space, or just leaves his or her audience hanging as weeks turn into months and months into years?

-We have clogged search engines and the skeletal remains of countless blogs hanging in the pathways of cyberspace.
+You end up with clogged search engines and the skeletal remains of countless blogs hanging in the pathways of cyberspace.
 I was amazed as I searched for viable art blogs how many of them have not been updated in months; some for more than three to five years!

 Amongst the casualties were new mother blogs, created by first time mothers who wanted to share the miracle of birth and their amazing adventure into motherhood.
 Others wanted to share a wonderful vacation with humorous stories and full-color photos.
-But when the vacation excitement fizzled, the dazzle of motherhood wore off, so did the blog.
+But when the vacation excitement fizzled, and the dazzle of motherhood wore off, so did the blog.

 Many blogs are started with good intentions, but they fail miserably when the blogger realizes there is no substance.
 There are no long-term goals.
 There was a beginning, but no ending.
 The blogger had no vision for the purpose of his or her blog or the discipline to finish it.

-Clanking around this wasteland, I still found some good information, an interesting fact or two; but it required an investment of time to find that juicy fruit, that bright star among the scattered bones of defeat.
+Clanking around in this wasteland, I still found some good information, an interesting fact or two; but it required an investment of time to find that juicy fruit, that bright star among the scattered bones of defeat.
 Some bloggers move frequently from space to space, leaving their old blogs behind like bread crumbs to lead their followers back home.
 Some links failed, leading me on a wild goose chase.

 With all the apps and gizmos out there, I sometimes have difficulty uploading my own updates, especially in the evening hours.
-The large sites like Facebook and Twitter become unpredictable, and double tweets or failed tweets happen on occasion.
+The large sites like Facebook and Twitter become unpredictable and double tweets or failed tweets happen on occasion.

 Abandoned bytes and cyber debris join other waste materials in the heavens.
-Our Satellite Station over the years has dropped scraps and junk that still circles the globe endlessly polluting the atmosphere.
+Our Satellite Station over the years has dropped scraps and junk that still circle the globe endlessly polluting the atmosphere.
 Our oceans are filled with garbage and the ghostly remains of plastic bags.
 Japan’s Tsunami debris floats around the globe, butting up against foreign shores and introducing them to alien species.